-The Group is very luck to have a willing and enthusiastic team of volunteers that deliver Scouting directly to our young people, offer support when they can, and provide the governance in the background.
+The Group is very luck to have a willing and enthusiastic team of volunteers that deliver Scouting directly to our young people, offering support when they can, and providing the governance in the background.

 Our Volunteers come under different categories and all support 1st St Neots immensely.
 These are:

-Please support your child’s Section Leaders and Assistants as much as possible.
+Please support your child’s Section Leaders as much as possible.

 Young Leaders are essentially the same as above but they are aged between 14-18 years old.
 They are often young people who have been through Scouting and want to give something back (and stay for more fun!) or volunteering for their Duke of Edinburgh awards.

-Often, Parents offer to assist within the Group but don’t have time to become a Leader or Assistant.
+Often, Parents offer to assist within the Group but don’t have time to become a Volunteer.
 This could be anything from provide a bit of admin assistance to delivering a particular skill you have to share with our young people.

 If you think you can help, have a chat with your child’s Section Leader.

 The Group has an Trustee Board, which is made up of a number of Trustees who ensure the Group is provided with everything it needs.
 From ensuring there is enough volunteers and managing recruitment drives to buying the equipment each section needs to operate, the Trustee Board makes sure there is the money and resources to make it happen.